tdesert/algolia-poc/README.md

 * Android API 22 or higher
 * If run the project on an emulator, you should have the [Google Play Services](https://developers.google.com/android/guides/overview) apk installed on it
 * Please check the following [guide](http://developer.android.com/guide/topics/location/strategies.html#MockData) to simulate a GPS location on your emulated device

-Use the Android application **SearchCities** in the `app/` folder to browse your index.

-Import the project in Android Studio, then hit *Run*.

-When launched for the first time, the application will prompt you for GPS geolocation permission.

-Tap *Allow* to enable the geosearch features from Algolia services.<br />
-If GPS permission is denied, the application will only use regular search for browsing cities by their names.